fio-fsharp/fio/README.md

 ### Execution Time

-The boxplots show the measured execution time for each benchmark with the shown configuration and runtime.
+The boxplots show the measured execution time for each benchmark with the shown benchmark and runtime configurations.

 <img src="assets/images/boxplot.png" alt="Boxplot" />